bseverns/seedBox/docs/roadmaps/native_golden.md

   control logs when `ENABLE_GOLDEN=1`.
 Every WAV now drops a `build/fixtures/<fixture>-control.txt` sibling (think `sampler-grains-control` and `quad-bus-control`) that captures the deterministic seed schedule or MIDI automation the render consumed.
+The quad bus log now explicitly lists the channel order (`frontL`, `frontR`, `rearL`, `rearR`) plus the mono/stereo routing weights so reviewers can sanity-check spatial decisions by eye.
   In addition to the 110 Hz mono drone, sampler chord stack, and resonator tail collage we now ship a stereo granular wash (`granular-haze.wav`, rendered by `render_granular_fixture()`), a stereo master-bus composite (`mixer-console.wav`, blended by `render_mixer_fixture()`),